-1.5.2 Non-Compliance with Sri Lanka Public Sector Accounting Standard
+1.5.2 Non-Compliance with Sri Lanka Public Sector Accounting Standard of the Recommendation

-Non - compliance with reference to the Standard Management Comment Recommendation (a) Sri Lanka Public Sector Accounting Standard 1 (i) As per the paragraph 132 of the Standard, a summary of significant accounting policies had not been disclosed.
-Will be corrected in future.
-Actions should be taken to disclose measurements used in preparing financial statements, if there were any, and other accounting policies used relating to understand the financial statements. (ii) As per the paragraph 108 of the Standard, a sub classification of the total revenue which was clarified as appropriate to the operations of the relevant entity should be presented in the face of the financial performance statement or notes in it.
-However revenue of Rs.26,095,000 received as registration fees during the year under review had not to the registration fees for the year under review to be presented, A computer system is being prepared for registration of Medical Institutes and accounting been clarified and presented.
+Non - compliance with reference Comments

+(a) Si i Lanka P ccounting Stand Sector (i) As per the pa the Standard, significant policies ha disclosed. , a sumn nary of ounting corrected in Actions should be taken to disclose measurements used in preparing financial statements, if there were any, and other accounting policies used relating to understand the financial statements.

+(ii) As per the paragraph 108 of Standard, a sub classification of the total revenue which was clarified as appropriate to operations of relevant entity should be presented in the face of the financial performance statement or notes in it. revenue However of Rs.26,095,000 received as registration fees during the year under review had not clarified been and presented.

+A detailed report relating to the registration fees for the year under review to be presented, A computer system is prepared being registration of Medical Institutes and accounting activities and it expected to complete those activities within few coming months.